-Wind produces 34 per cent of Denmark’s energy, and in Italy solar power contributes 6 per cent.
+Wind produces 34% of Denmark’s energy, and in Italy solar power contributes 6%.
 But these sources of renewable energy are intermittent and unpredictable.

 To ensure that electricity is available 24/7, distributors rely on pumped hydro dams or gas-powered turbines that can quickly compensate for dips in production.
 Since these operational reserves work only at part of their full-load capacity, they are an expensive way of providing electricity, emphasizes University of Leeds professor Peter Taylor.

 Here’s a perfect example: On 11 February 2007, wind production in Ireland plummeted from 415 MW to 79 MW in just four hours.
 Were a dip of proportional magnitude to occur in the UK, four nuclear power plants would have to be brought online to compensate for it.

 Even the inverse situation – too much electricity – can be a problem: excess energy is absorbed by a frequency increase in the grid.
 This fluctuation can damage generators, which are optimised to run at 50 Hz.
 “It’s crucial to rapidly compensate for these imbalances, explains Allan Schrøder Pedersen of the Technical University of Denmark.
 If frequency variations accumulate, they can lead to a complete phase shift between two generators, and that can produce an explosion.”
 Excess energy also leads to waste: in March 2014, the operator of the British electricity grid paid wind farm operators £8.7 million to stop generating power.
 This is why experts agree that the growth of renewables requires a major increase in storage capacity, so that excess electricity can be saved in times of overproduction and freed during periods of high demand.